6 Easy Resistance Band Exercises to Give Your Whole Body a Workout

 Move 5: Side Lunge With Side Raise

-Stand with feet wider than shoulder-width apart, one end of the band under left foot.
+Stand with feet wider than shoulder-width apart, one end of the resistance band under left foot.
 Grip other handle with left hand.
 (A) Step into a lunge with right foot; sweep left hand down toward right foot.
 (B) Push off with right foot to return to standing; raise right leg as you perform a lateral raise with left arm.
 Repeat 20 times; switch sides.

 Move 6: Monkey

-(A) Stand on the center of the band with your feet parallel and wider than shoulder-width apart, knees soft, and handles in hands.
+(A) Stand on the center of the resistance band with your feet parallel and wider than shoulder-width apart, knees soft, and handles in hands.
 (B) Bend your torso to the right while drawing your left elbow upward.
 Alternate sides briskly.
 Repeat 20 times.
 (And no cheating: Two sides equal one repetition!)